apache/druid/docs/api-reference/sql-ingestion-api.md

 ### Sample request

 The following example shows a query that fetches data from an external JSON source and inserts it into a table named `wikipedia`.
 It specifies two query context parameters:
-- `maxNumTasks=3`: This limits the max number of parallel tasks for this data loading job to 3.
+- `maxNumTasks=3`: This limits the maximum number of parallel tasks to 3.
 - `finalizeAggregations=false`: This prevents Druid from performing final data aggregation during loading.
 It's useful if you want to work with intermediate data states or control aggregation later.
 For more information about Rollup, see [Rollup](../multi-stage-query/concepts/#rollup).